goki/kigen/README.md

 Implements an ordered map that retains the order of items added to a slice, while also providing fast key-based map lookup of items.

+# dedupe: deduplicate (uniquify) any slice with comparable elements

+Implements a de-duplication function for any comparable slice type, efficiently using a map to check for duplicates.
+The original order of items is preserved.